joaofazolo/boca-docker/README.md

 ## What Is BOCA?

 BOCA Online Contest Administrator (known simply as BOCA) is an administration system to held programming contests (e.g., ACM-ICPC, Maratona de Programação da SBC).
-According to the developers, its main features are portability, concurrency control, multi-site and distributed contests, and a simple web interface (for details refer to [https://www.ime.usp.br/~cassio/boca/](https://www.ime.usp.br/~cassio/boca/) and [https://github.com/cassiopc/boca](https://github.com/cassiopc/boca)).
+According to the developers, its main features are portability, concurrency control, multi-site and distributed contests, and a simple web interface (for details refer to [https://github.com/cassiopc/boca](https://github.com/cassiopc/boca)).

 BOCA is implemented mainly in PHP and makes use of a PostgreSQL database in the backend (see architecture below).
 It is a good example of a monolithic system, in which the user interface and database access are all interwoven, rather than containing architecturally separate components.
 The problem is compound due to the low readability and complex code structuring, which is hard to adapt and to extend.